 · The DEQ’s website, which provides the avenue for public comment, conveniently went down after the SWCB voted in April of 2018 to open a public comment period to revisit the need for site-specific waterbody analysis over the Army Corp of Engineers’ Nationwide Permit 12.
 Because the website was left down for so long, the DEQ has forced the SWCB to postpone their meeting on the issue all the way to August, which will be after some of the Board members terms have expired and after a considerable amount of damage will have been done during construction of the MVP.

 · The DEQ has ignored the failures of water quality measures already occurring during construction of the MVP and has not used its authority to stop work on the MVP despite 300+ violations that have already occurred, ongoing violations still occurring, and MVP being under criminal investigation.

-The DEQ has refused to use its full authority under Section 401 of the Clean Water Act and under a state law to stop work on the pipelines despite an overwhelming amount of evidence proving the pipelines would be public health and environmental disasters.
-Most recently, the agency also ignored the wealth of comments submitted proving the insufficiency of the Nationwide Permit 12 used in the water quality certification process.
+The DEQ continues to refuse to use its full authority under Section 401 of the Clean Water Act and under a state law to stop work on the pipelines despite an overwhelming amount of evidence proving the pipelines would be public health and environmental disasters and ongoing violations.
+The agency also ignored the wealth of comments submitted proving the insufficiency of the Nationwide Permit 12 used in the water quality certification process.
 The DEQ then misrepresented the comments to the State Water Control Board, which failed to revoke the 401 certification permits at its August 2018 meeting and March 2019 meeting despite it having the authority to do so.

 It is clear that both FERC and the DEQ have abdicated their responsibility to protect the public.
 The pipelines, which are proven not to have a public necessity but instead are for private corporate gain, will cause irreparable harm to communities, water, and environment.

 Governor Ralph Northam has refused to take a stand against this abuse, presumably due to the hundreds of thousands of dollars he has received from the pipeline companies, Dominion and EQT, and due to the overwhelming influence of Dominion and industry over our government as a whole.